PRESSING PAST PENTECOST: TWO (EXCERPT OF THE FEASTS OF THE LORD)

 The story of the first Passover is fairly well known to Christians besides being of the greatest importance to the Jews.
 The Passover still is celebrated throughout the world by people of the Jewish race.

 Let us begin reading in the twelfth chapter of Exodus:

-And the Lord spake unto Moses and Aaron in the land of Egypt saying, (Exodus 12:1)
+Now the LORD spoke to Moses and Aaron in the land of Egypt, saying, (Exodus 12:1)

 The first Passover marked the only occasion on which any of the seven feasts was celebrated in Egypt (a type of the world).
 The lambs were killed.
 The blood was sprinkled on the doorposts of the houses.
 The meal was eaten with unleavened bread.
 All this took place in Egypt.

 The first observance of each of the remaining six feasts took place after Israel left Egypt; except that unleavened bread was eaten during the first Passover meal, and the Hebrews were still in Egypt for the first few hours—until midnight—of the first observance of the second feast, the feast of Unleavened Bread.
 It is believed that the giving of the Law on Mount Sinai occurred on the fiftieth day (the first Pentecost) after the first Passover.

 It should be noted from the beginning of our study that several of the feasts of the Lord were agricultural festivals.
 Although the feasts were given to Israel in detail during the wilderness wandering they could not be celebrated until Israel entered the land of promise.